Scalingo/documentation/_posts/app/2016-12-23-letsencrypt.md

 On the dashboard, you may find your Let's Encrypt certificate with various statuses:

 * Pending DNS: when you link a domain name to your application, we wait for it to target our infrastructure before generating the certificate.
+We check the DNS record automatically every 60 seconds.
 * Creating: our infrastructure is exchanging messages with Let's Encrypt servers to generate your certificate.
 * In use: your website is available using HTTPS connections thanks to a Let's Encrypt certificate.